pyiron/pyiron/docs/source/installation.rst

 Again the generic executables provided via the conda-forge channel can be a factor of 2-3 slower than compiling GPAW directly.
 We therefore recommend to use these executables for testing only.

 **********************
-Advanced configuration
+Advanced Configuration
 **********************
 While the conda based installation is commonly sufficient for workstation installations to get started with pyiron it can be extended to support your own executable, include your own parameter files, support commercial codes like `VASP <https://www.vasp.at>`_ or updating the database performance by switching from `SQLite <https://www.sqlite.org>`_ to `PostgeSQL <https://www.postgresql.org>`_.

-Custom executables and parameter files
+Custom Executables and Parameter Files
 ======================================
 pyiron can either be configured by a configuration file named `~/.pyiron` located in the users home directory or by specifying environment variables.
 The options are similar so we start with the configuration file.
 The default configuration file pyiron assums if it does not find a configuration file is: